 This simple organizational culture assessment questionnaire helps leadership teams assess culture.
 It helps them understand both what their current culture is like, and what they would like it to be like.

 There are many different examples of “cultural assessment” questionnaires that are used in different industries and for different purposes.
-Ultimately, they all aim to do roughly the same three things:
+Ultimately, they all aim to help teams learn about their organizational cultures.
+They all do roughly the same three things:

 There are no right or wrong answers in most culture assessments, just different ways to do things.
-While culture assessments are very useful, they only explore a current state and a desired future state, not the steps needed to move between the two.
+While culture assessments are very useful, they only explore a current state and a desired future state.
+Teams still need to develop the steps needed to move between the two.

 This specific cultural assessment questionnaire is useful for teams or organizations that are going through change.
 It’s particularly useful when a new leadership team is formed or when existing leadership teams are combined.
 This activity helps a group of leaders understand how they each think about the cultures within their teams, and helps them reach an understanding on what they would collectively like their future culture to be.

 To complete this activity, circulate the questionnaire below (or a similar questionnaire of your own design) to your leaders and ask them each to fill it in twice, once for how they think the culture currently is and once for how they think it should be.